Arbuzov/mcp-helm/charts/copilot-api/README.md

   --set auth.tokenSecret.existingSecretKey=GH_TOKEN
 ```

 On upgrades the chart reuses the previously stored token by default so that the value is not regenerated or overwritten.
+This behaviour relies on Helm's [`lookup`](https://helm.sh/docs/chart_template_guide/functions_and_pipelines/#using-the-lookup-function) helper and therefore requires Helm 3 with live cluster connectivity.
+When rendering templates offline (for example via `helm template` in CI), set `auth.tokenSecret.reuseExisting=false` and provide the token explicitly.

+When setting `auth.tokenSecret.value`, provide the **plaintext** token; the chart encodes it before writing to the Kubernetes Secret.
+To supply a pre-encoded value, use `auth.tokenSecret.valueBase64` instead.

 ### Exposing the service

 Enable ingress by setting `ingress.enabled=true` and configure `ingress.hosts` and TLS as needed.
 The service listens on port `4141`, matching the default Copilot API port.

+### Adding additional secret environment variables

+Keys defined under `secretEnv.data` must follow standard environment variable naming rules (`^[A-Za-z_][A-Za-z0-9_]*$`).
+Invalid keys will cause chart rendering to fail to prevent generating unusable Kubernetes secrets.